 - Say NO to favoritism: Sure, Robert from finance is cranking the numbers up and putting your business on the right trajectory.
 Does this mean Robert deserves a holiday gift ticket to the Maldives?
 No!
 When you favor some coworkers over others, people are likely to get offended.
 The bottom line: strive always to maintain a balance.

 - Set the right precedent: If you spend $60 per staff this year, then scale down to $35 next year, someone will notice this.
 As a general rule, set a consistent budget and follow it religiously.

 - Deliver the gifts in person: Don’t drop the gifts on your coworkers' desks with handwritten sticky notes saying how much they mean the world to you.
 It’s lazy.
 It shows a lack of civility.
-Present the gift to the employee with a sincere compliment like, “I appreciate all you’ve done in 2023.”
+Present the gift to the employee with a sincere compliment like, “I appreciate all you’ve done this year.”
 (I know you can craft a better message than mine)